Inducing laborLabor induction; Pregnancy - inducing labor; Prostaglandin - inducing labor; Oxytocin - inducing labor

-- Your doctor or midwife will do a pelvic exam and guide a small plastic probe with a hook on the end through your cervix to create a hole in the membrane.
+- Your health care provider will do a pelvic exam and will guide a small plastic probe with a hook on the end through your cervix to create a hole in the membrane.
 This does not hurt you or your baby.

 Most of the time, contractions will begin within minutes to a few hours afterward.
 If labor does not begin after a few hours, you may receive a medicine through your veins to help start contractions.
 This is because the longer it takes for labor to start, the greater your chance of getting an infection.

 Early in your pregnancy your cervix should be firm, long, and closed.
-Before the cervix starts to dilate or open, it must first become soft and begin to “thin out.”
+Before your cervix starts to dilate or open, it must first become soft and begin to "thin out."

 For some, this process may begin before labor has started.
-But if your cervix has not begun to ripen or thin, your health care provider can use a medicine called prostaglandins.
+But if your cervix has not begun to ripen or thin, your provider can use a medicine called prostaglandins.

-Oxytocin is a medicine given through your veins (IV or intravenous) and is used to either start your contractions or make them stronger.
+Oxytocin is a medicine given through your veins (IV or intravenous) to either start your contractions or make them stronger.
 A small amount enters your body through the vein at a steady rate.
 The dose may be slowly increased as needed.

 Your baby's heart rate and the strength of your contractions will be monitored closely.

-- This is done to make sure the contractions are not so strong that they harm your baby.
+- This is done to make sure your contractions are not so strong that they harm your baby.

 - Oxytocin may not be used if tests show that your unborn baby is not getting enough oxygen or food through the placenta.

 Oxytocin will often create regular contractions.
-Once your own body and uterus “kick in,” your doctor may be able to reduce the dose.
-Many women choose to have an epidural block when they are receiving oxytocin.
+Once your own body and uterus "kick in," your provider may be able to reduce the dose.

 There are many reasons why you may need labor induction.